Skip to main content

 ISLANDERS: New Shores Game Cover

-ISLANDERS: New Shores is a single player casual turn-based strategy game.
+ISLANDERS: New Shores is a single player casual city builder game.
 It was developed by The Station and was released on July 10, 2025.
-It received overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

 Welcome to ISLANDERS: New Shores.
 Build your island retreat in a calm, minimalist world with exciting new features that keep the classic charm while inspiring fresh creativity.